 The Pontifical Gregorian University, located in Rome, Piazza della Pilotta n.
 4, is a Central Institution of the Catholic Church, of pontifical right, erected by the Holy See on January 17, 1556, recognized for ancient possession of state as a legal entity for civil purposes by the Italian State.
 Recognition strengthened by explicit reference made in the Lateran Pact.

 The Secretariat of State, in a Declaration from the Vatican dated 16 December 1986, confirms that "the Pontifical Gregorian University is a Pontifical University pleno iure, with Statute approved by the Holy See.
-According to the Statute, it is governed personally by the Supreme Pontiff, who exercises this function through the Congregation for Catholic Education, and appoints its Rector.
+According to the Statute, it is governed personally by the Supreme Pontiff, who exercises this function through the Dicastery for Culture and Education, and appoints its Rector.
 He also declares "that it is counted among the Central Entities of the Catholic Church for the purposes of articles 11, 16 and 17 of the Lateran Treaty, and that the Convention between Italy and Vatican City of 30 June 1930 included it among the "Istituzioni od Offici della Santa Sede", referred to in art.
 20 of the same Treaty" (Letter of the Secretariat of State of 16 December 1986, Prot.
 No. 188.293).